Insert-Affiliate/InsertAffiliateSwiftSDK/ReadMe.md

 }
 ```

+## Additional Features
-## Event Tracking (Beta)
+### 1. Event Tracking (Beta)

 The **InsertAffiliateSwift SDK** now includes a beta feature for event tracking.
+Use event tracking to log key user actions such as signups, purchases, or referrals.
+This is useful for:
+- Understanding user behaviour.
+- Measuring the effectiveness of marketing campaigns.
+- Incentivising affiliates for designated actions being taken by the end users, rather than just in app purchases (i.e. pay an affilaite for each signup).

-You can use this feature to track specific user actions within your app.
-However, please note that this feature is currently in beta, and while we aim to secure its functionality, we cannot guarantee that it is fully resistant to tampering or manipulation at this stage.
+At this stage, we cannot guarantee that this feature is fully resistant to tampering or manipulation.

-### Using `trackEvent`
+#### Using `trackEvent`

 To track an event, use the `trackEvent` function.
 Make sure to set an affiliate identifier first; otherwise, event tracking won’t work.
 Here’s an example: